barrettotte/cat-doorbell/README.md

 # cat-doorbell

-A proximity sensor to detect my cat outside my door and flash an LED at my desk.
+A proximity sensor to detect my cat outside my door and flash an LED at my desk via RF.

 ## Summary